OokTech/TW5-Bob/Configuration.md

 - `wikisPath` the name of the default wikis folder to use.
 If relative it is relative to `wikiPathBase`.
 - `wikiPathBase` relative paths for everything other than serving files are relative to this path.
+If you want a portable setup this must be set to `cwd`, if you set it as `./` the paths are relative to the users home directory.
 It defaults to the current working directory.
+If this is set to a relative path it is relative to the user home directory.
 - `includePluginList` is an array of plugin names that will be included in every wiki served.
 You do not have to include Bob in this list.
 - `excludePluginList` is an array of plugin names that will not be included in